marketcalls/openalgo/docs/chartink.md

 ## Setting Up Chartink Alert

 1. Create your scanner in Chartink
-2. Set up an alert for your scanner
+2. Click "Create Alert" button
+3. Enter an alert name that includes one of the action keywords
+4. Find the "Webhook url(optional)" field
-3. In the webhook URL field, paste your strategy's webhook URL:
+5. Copy and paste your strategy's webhook URL:
    ```
    https://your-openalgo-domain/chartink/webhook/<webhook-id>
    ```
+6. Configure other alert settings as needed
+7. Click "Save alert" button

 ## How It Works